-Business owners usually rely on practical strategies like the ones I mention above.
+Business owners often rely on practical strategies like the ones I mention above.
 (Also read this to improve your planning and communication to help with stress)

 Why ‘less is always more’

 - You can’t plan for unexpected events as life has a habit of getting in the way.
-But having good coping strategies does give you balance and a bit of a buffer.
+But good coping strategies do give you a bit of a buffer.
 It is vital that you make time for self-care all the time and even more so as you start to feel overwhelmed.

 - You can’t do everything on your own.
 I couldn’t have managed the most stressful times during the Dot.com crash or the recession myself.
-It was when I started to outsource business and domestic tasks that were draining my energy.
+It was when I started to talk to mentors as well as outsource tasks that were draining my energy.

-- You want to simplify your busy life
+- You want to simplify your life and slow down

-In my case, lesson 3 is the one that has had by far the biggest impact on my life.
-It even made me move my business online six years ago and is helping me cope now.
+In my case, lesson 3 is the one that has had by far the biggest impact on my own life.
+It made me move my business online six years ago and is helping me cope now.

 To help you simplify, try to think like famous investor and philantropist Warren Buffet who believes in ‘saying no to almost everything’.